SVGAT Scholarship Program

 a) The History (Heritage and Culture) of St. Vincent and the Grenadines;

 b) The main tourist attractions of St. Vincent and the Grenadines.

-All documents must be received by August 31, 2018.
+CLOSING DATE FOR APPLICATION: All documents must be received by October 30, 2020.
 Mail application and documents to: The St. Vincent and Grenadines Association of Toronto Incorporated, P.O.
-Box 392, Station F, Toronto, Ontario, M4Y 2L8.
+Box 8066, Don Valley Village P.O.
+Toronto, Ontario M2J AO1 OR